We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Are Border Collie-Dachshunds high-maintenance?

 Yes, this mixed breed is high maintenance.
-Since they’re partially herding dogs, their work ethics are strong.
+However, their work ethic is strong because they are partially herding dogs.

 They need an outlet for their energy to prevent destructive behaviors from developing.